Close Icon

 Sandbanks Beach is remarkably similar to Herring Cove Beach, a peaceful sandy beach at the tip of the hook-shaped peninsula of Cape Cod in Massachusetts, USA.
 It’s beautiful, we won’t deny, but there’s no need to leave the mainland to discover an equally appealing stretch of golden sand.

 Ready to feel the soft sand between your toes?
-Browse through our holiday cottages in Poole.
+Browse through our holiday cottages in Poole »

-7. Porthcurno, Cornwall
+7. Porthcurno Beach, Cornwall

 Porthcurno, Cornwall